-"The most exciting part of this novel study is that the findings could have tremendous implications for not just children with autism, but for children with other types of neurodevelopmental disabilities," said Doris Trauner, MD, Distinguished Professor of Neurosciences and Pediatrics at UC San Diego School of Medicine and an attending pediatric neurologist at Rady Children's Hospital-San Diego with special expertise in neurodevelopmental disabilities.
+"The most exciting part of this novel study is that the findings could have tremendous implications for not just children with autism, but for children with other types of neurodevelopmental disabilities," said Dr. Doris Trauner, a professor of neurosciences and pediatrics at UC San Diego School of Medicine and an attending pediatric neurologist at Rady Children's Hospital-San Diego with special expertise in neurodevelopmental disabilities.
 As principal investigator, Trauner will oversee the design and execution of the clinical trial.